MarkDickinson/shell_scripts/security-audit/README.md

   by using the --scanlevel on data collection scans instead of the default of full scans).

+## Security issues

+The data collection script collects a lot of information from each server, including such things as the contents of /etc/passwd and firewall port information.

+As such when copying
+the collected datafile to the processing server ensure you use an encrypted protocol such as scp or sftp and not something like rsync.

+The processing server should also be tightly controlled, with a minimum of users permitted to view the data files.

+Also access to view the output should be controlled as the report is designed to highlight issues that could be exploited.

 ## Current checks performed
 * filesystem checks - checks the permissions of all 'system files' to ensure they are only writeable by the file owner, and that all are owned by a